sara-nl/swiftdocs/source/Pages/Clients/pythonlibrary.rst

 Connection API
 ==============

 A low level API that provides methods for authentication and methods that correspond to the individual REST API calls described in the swift documentation.
 For usage details see the client docs: `swiftclient.client`_.
 A more detailed description and examples of the API is at the `Connection API`_ page.

-One example of **stat** is given below:
+One example of creating a new container is given below:

 The script looks like this: